kumarjitc/planningpoker-client/README.md

   - Sprint

 To do
-- Routing
 - Actual forms
 - History/Report
 - Add Function
-- Story Add Modal
+- Add Modal
-- Think If We Need These Many Components Or A Generic One Will Do
-- Package Paths
+- Package Paths With Index.js

 The client application as a whole is not working yet.